Toward Autonomous Long-Horizon Engineering for ML Research

 \subsection{Multi-Agent Coordination and Long-Horizon Continuity}

-Multi-agent coordination has become a central paradigm for extending LLM-based problem solving, with classic frameworks such as \emph{CAMEL}, \emph{MetaGPT}, and \emph{ChatDev} showing how role-playing, standardized procedures, and structured communication can improve collaboration on complex tasks~\citep{li2023camel,hong2023metagpt,qian-etal-2024-chatdev}.
-More recent systems bring these ideas to broader agentic workflows and research-oriented settings~\citep{schmidgall2025agentlaboratory,wan2025loongflow}.
-Together, these works establish the promise of multi-agent decomposition, delegation, and collaboration as a general systems pattern.
-At the same time, recent analyses suggest that the gains of multi-agent systems are often limited not by local reasoning quality alone, but by failures of coordination, misalignment, and verification across agent handoffs~\citep{cemri2025multiagentfail,yan2025beyondselftalk}.
-Our work builds on this line by treating long-horizon performance as a problem of both orchestration and continuity.
-Rather than relying primarily on conversational handoffs to transfer context, \papername{} externalizes paper analyses, plans, code, and experimental evidence into durable artifacts that downstream agents can repeatedly re-ground on.
-In this sense, our contribution is not simply another hierarchical multi-agent arrangement, but a coordination design for long-horizon ML research engineering centered on artifact-mediated continuity and \emph{thin control over thick state}.
+Multi-agent coordination is a common strategy for extending LLM-based problem solving.
+Frameworks such as CAMEL, MetaGPT, and ChatDev show that role decomposition and structured collaboration can improve complex task solving~\citep{li2023camel,hong2023metagpt,qian-etal-2024-chatdev}.
+More recent systems bring related coordination patterns to research-oriented and long-horizon workflows~\citep{schmidgall2025agentlaboratory,chen2025cpo,pu2025piflow,yu-etal-2025-table,wan2025loongflow,zhao2026immersion,zhu2026cognitive}.
+At the same time, recent analyses suggest that multi-agent systems can fail through brittle handoffs, weak verification, and loss of decision-relevant context~\citep{cemri2025multiagentfail,yan2025beyondselftalk,tang2026agent}.
+Our work treats long-horizon performance as a problem of both orchestration and continuity.
+Rather than relying primarily on conversational handoffs, \papername{} externalizes paper analyses, plans, code-side decisions, and experimental evidence into durable artifacts that downstream agents can repeatedly inspect and build on.
+This design directly targets the two continuity requirements introduced in the main text: \emph{role continuity}, where later invocations of a specialist resume prior role-level work, and \emph{project continuity}, where different specialists coordinate around shared evidence.
+In this sense, \papername{} is not simply another hierarchical multi-agent arrangement, but a coordination design for long-horizon ML research engineering centered on artifact-mediated continuity and \emph{thin control over thick state}.